nbergendahl1/Capstone/README.md

 Next install Wireshark and Putty on all of the computers in the network.
 WireShark Download Link: https://www.wireshark.org/download.html Putty Download Link: https://www.putty.org/
+For the management consoles, main.ps1 and main.bat in a folder of it's own.
+Example location: C:\Capstone\ .

+#Use
+Double click the main.bat file in or run the main.ps1 file in PowerShell.
+Add clients and servers on your network.
+They must be on the same subnet.